top of page

 • Surgeon estimation

+Even experienced surgeons can face variability.
 Robotic Knee Replacement with Minimally Invasive Mini Subvastus Muscle Sparing Rapid Recovery Technique enhances:

 • Component positioning accuracy